All Episodes

 To paraphrase Junior Soprano, CNN is so far up the DNC's hind end that Howard Dean can taste the hair gel.

-In a nutshell, CNN six undecided voters were a Democrat Party bigwig, an anti-war activist, a union official, an Islamic leader, a Harry Reed staffer who's not even old enough to vote yet, and a radical Chicano separatist.
+In a nutshell, CNN's six undecided voters were a Democrat Party bigwig, an anti-war activist, a union official, an Islamic leader, a Harry Reed staffer who's not even old enough to vote yet, and a radical Chicano separatist.

-Uh and that goes on and on and on.
+And it goes on and on and on.

-Uh these a lot of them were students, of course, some of them, but they're all operatives one way or the other.
+A lot of them were students, of course, some of them, but they're all operatives one way or the other.

 All right, let's go to the phone.

-Stacy in um Tepperance, Michigan.
+Stacy in Teperance, Michigan.

 So we're just over the border.